 About the Centre

 We work to promote arbitration in Scotland, and Scotland to the world as a seat and venue for international arbitration.
-Since September 2022, the Centre is now able to administer cases under our new arbitration rules with oversight from our Court.
+Since September 2022, the Centre has been able to administer cases under our new arbitration rules with oversight from our Court.

 We actively engage with lawyers and other professionals involved in dispute resolution, attending and speaking at conferences and meetings locally and worldwide.
 We work with various international arbitration bodies.
-We also provide Scotland chapters to international arbitration guides.
+We also provide Scotland chapters with international arbitration guides.
 In addition, we work with the UK and Scottish Governments on arbitration-related matters, collaborating with them where possible.
 The Centre continues to develop and grow and our work is having an impact internationally.

-The Centre has built up a network of strong ties with the domestic and international arbitration community, and their prospective client bases.
+The Centre has built a network of strong ties with the domestic and international arbitration community, and their prospective client bases.
 We understand that arbitration business is generally on the increase in Scotland, with the Centre’s clauses increasingly being used as the default dispute clause in contracts.

-With its distinguished legal tradition, innovative legislation and the Centre, Scotland is well placed to compete as an attractive and cost-effective venue for arbitration on the global stage.
+With its distinguished legal tradition, innovative legislation and the Centre, Scotland is well-placed to compete as an attractive and cost-effective venue for arbitration on the global stage.
 The Centre also has some of the most competitive prices in Europe for the administration of arbitrations under its Rules.